colorgreen/swipe-touch-listener/README.md

 [@colorgreen](https://github.com/colorgreen)

 ## Version History
+* v1.4
+    * Changed to raw axis (no problem on moving panel with attached OnSwipeTouchListener)
+    * javadoc support
 * v1.3
     * Swipe action is based now on listener
     * Addes expand, collapse and pushToStep method which allow to control elements without swipe